 Effects Of The Affordable Care Act

-The law included more than 1,000 pages of provisions intended to make coverage affordable for and accessible to millions of Americans who struggled to pay for individual coverage – many of whom could not buy individual coverage at any price due to pre-existing medical conditions.
-The law sharply reduced the number of uninsured Americans, although the uninsured rate has been creeping upwards under the Trump administration's watch.
+With over 1,000 pages of provisions, the law aimed to make coverage more affordable and accessible to millions of Americans who struggled to pay for individual coverage, including those with pre-existing medical conditions who were often unable to obtain coverage at any price.
+The law was successful in significantly reducing the number of uninsured Americans, but the uninsured rate has started to increase under the Trump administration's watch.

 Affordable Care Act Problems And Solutions